 const { register, handleSubmit, errors } = useForm({ mode: "onBlur" });

-In some cases, the external UI component you want to use in the form may not support ref
+In some cases, the external UI component you want to use in your form may not support ref

-React Hook Form has provisions for such use cases, and can easily integrate with any third party controlled component.
+React Hook Form has provisions for such cases, and can easily integrate with any third-party-controlled components using a Controller

 method works.
 In this case, instead of the register